andrewbaay/andrewbaay.github.io/content/posts/obm-part3/index.md

 Got basic lighting support for models, at this point i am starting to get the hang of porting shaders, however doing this is so tedious since Source ships with a lot of shaders.

 ## Shader Porting
+---
 The bulk of the work on porting the engine to a new rendering backend is the Shader Porting.
 Since D3D11 uses Shader Model 5 and the shaders used in this game was written on Shader Model 3, porting  them over was necessary (IIRC some compatiblity modes exist but i opted to port them properly).
 New features on D3D11 include Constant Buffers, and it has made enabled some shader parameters to be expressed using it instead of combos, which resulted on reduced combo count.

+### Porting Strategy

 {{< gallery match="images8/*" sortOrder="desc" rowHeight="100" margins="5"
 thumbnailResizeOptions="1200x900 q90 Lanczos"
 resizeOptions="1200x1200 q90 Lanczos" showExif="true" previewType="blur" embedPreview="true" loadJQuery="True">}}

 Implemented lightmap lighting, as well as basic 2 way and 4way blend support.

+To port all the various surface shaders to the new D3D11 backend, instead of porting them as-is, i ported them into a single uber-shader called `PixelLitGeneric`.
+This shader is supposed to take the roles away from all the "Generic" Shaders, like `LightmappedGeneric`, `VertexLitGeneric`, and their `phong` counterparts and other custom shaders present, to a single shader that can handle everything.
+The general idea behind this is that, we want to reduce the distinctions between the different geometry classes (world, props and dynamic objects) however possible.
+Implementing a shader that can handle rendering for all of them allows the artist to be sure that a shader parameter that works on a certain geometry class works for others.
+This also allows for a model for example, to have a 4WayBlend shader, or a 4WayBlend parallax occlusion blending, lightmapping, and other combinations of shader parameters that we currently support.
+Allowing a single shader to handle most of the rendering also ensures parameter's consistency across geometry classes, rendering scenarios, and other edge cases.

 {{< gallery match="images9/*" sortOrder="desc" rowHeight="100" margins="5"
 thumbnailResizeOptions="1200x900 q90 Lanczos"